What Are You Looking for When Performing Risk Analysis

 - Review existing risk controls that are used to mitigate this negative outcome.

 Based on this analysis, you should have a good idea whether this negative outcome is frequent, somewhat common, rare, etc. You will use this analysis during risk assessment to assign a likelihood level to the issue.

 Final Thoughts on Risk Analysis in Aviation SMS

 There will be many occasions for safety professionals to conduct a risk analysis while managing the aviation SMS.
 The risk analysis process provides safety managers with a repeatable process to identify and analyze potential safety concerns that could negatively impact safe operations.

 After the risk analysis, your next steps will be to

 - continue to monitor the system for failing risk controls.

 Aviation risk management is an iterative process.

 When the same type of issue presents itself again, you will have to go through the process anew.
-Consequently, proper identification of potential issues, threats and vulnerabilities that can negatively affect operations is the framework upon which to build your SMS' risk management activities.
+Consequently, proper identification of potential issues, threats, and vulnerabilities that can negatively affect operations is the framework upon which to build your SMS's risk management activities.
 Operators that have the ability to effectively monitor and identify emerging hazards and risks will become more successful in their risk management activities.

 These short demo videos will provide an overview of how your company can benefit from a low-cost, commercially available SMS database.